 B2B add-on (Integration Cockpit) is compatible with following PI and PO versions 7.1 or higher:

-Process Integration (PI) with Advanced Adapter Engine (AAE)
+Process Integration (PI) with the Advanced Adapter Engine (AAE)

-Process Integration installation with Advance Adapter Engine Extended (AEX)
+Process Integration installation with Advanced Adapter Engine Extended (AEX)

-This article is a step by step guide on how to execute the post installation steps after BASIS team deploys the B2B add-on cockpit software.
-Note, these are only the post installation steps PI Integration expert should carryout in order to prepare B2B add-on for design time and runtime execution.
+This article is a step by step guide on how to execute the post-installation steps after the BASIS team deploys the B2B add-on cockpit software.
+Note, these are only the post-installation steps PI Integration expert should carry out in order to prepare B2B add-on for design time and runtime execution.